PlayNoise is a noise generator or noise player.

 Flash is the oldest of the two, is widely used, but needs a plugin installed in the browser, and is known to cause problems like crashes and high CPU usage.
 It also closed and is slowly but surely declining.

-HTML5 is a recent technology, still evolving, present only in recent browsers, and allowing to do multimedia playback without additional plugins.
+HTML5 is a modern technology, still evolving, available in all reasonably recent browsers, and allowing to do multimedia playback without additional plugins.

 Because HTML5 uses less CPU power to play sounds (saving energy and battery life), and is generally more stable, PlayNoise will detect if your browser supports HTML5 and will try to use it.